 Incline Village, NV, April 12, 2015 --(PR.com

-Chuck Harmon writes consumer information material on several topics, and his knowledge in organic gardening is no exception.
-He only plants non-hybrid seeds to ensure top-quality vegetables.
+Chuck Harmon writes consumer information material on several topics, and his expert knowledge in vegetable gardening is no exception.
+He advocates using heirloom vegetable seeds to grow the safest and best-tasting produce.